Facilities and Activities

 Brushy Creek is a great place for picnics and large gatherings.
 Picnic areas are located around the park.
 They offer tables and fire grills.
-Two open shelters can be reserved online through the park reservation system.
+Three open shelters and 4 beaech cabanas can be reserved online through the park reservation system.

 Equestrian users enjoy one of the most modern camp facilities in the Midwest.
 The North Equine campground has a modern shower and restroom, campsites (including electrical), horse wash area, ample shade, a substantial hitch rail at every site (users are required to tie animals to rails) and a 100' by 200' arena.
 Water hydrants with potable water are available, as are picnic tables, grills, and a playground.
 75% of these campsites can be reserved online through the park reservation system.
 The rest are available on a first-come, first-serve basis.

 The South Equine campground has a modern shower and restroom with sites including electric, non-electric sites, and full water and sewer hookup sites with the same amenities as the north campground.
 Advance campsite reservations can be reserved online through the park reservation system.
 One fourth of the campsites are still available on a first-come, first-serve basis.